Passer au contenu principal

 Questions fréquemment posées

-What is the difference between Basal Metabolic Rate (BMR) and Total Daily Energy Expenditure (TDEE)?
+What is the key difference between BMR and Total Daily Energy Expenditure (TDEE)?

-Your BMR is the number of calories your body needs to perform essential functions when you are at rest, such as breathing and circulation.
-TDEE, on the other hand, is the total number of calories you burn each day, which includes your BMR plus the calories expended through physical activity and exercise.
+Your BMR represents the calories your body burns at rest to maintain essential functions.
+Total Daily Energy Expenditure (TDEE), on the other hand, is the full number of calories you burn daily, which includes your BMR plus any calories expended through physical activity.
+BMR is the starting point for calculating your TDEE.

 Équipe d'informatique des patients